adamvinueza/adamvinueza.github.io/_posts/2020-01-11-docker-in-fifteen.md

 Creates a container from an image and starts it.

 #### docker ps
-Lists the containers currently running.
+Lists the containers currently running. `docker ps -a` lists all the containers both running and stopped.

 #### docker exec
 Provides access to a running container.